-We do business in other parts of the world and, as a result, are exposed to risks, including economic, market, litigation, and regulatory risks.
+We do business in other parts of the world and, as a result, are exposed to risks, including market, litigation, and regulatory compliance risks.
 Our businesses and revenues derived from non-U.S. operations are subject to risk of loss from currency fluctuations, social or political instability, less established regulatory regimes, changes in governmental or central bank policies, downgrades in the credit ratings of sovereign countries, expropriation, nationalization, confiscation of assets, and unfavorable legislative, economic, and political developments.
 Action or inaction in any of these operations, including failure to follow proper practices with respect to regulatory compliance and/or corporate governance, could harm our operations and our reputation.
 We also invest or trade in the securities of corporations located in non-U.S. jurisdictions.
-Revenues from trading non-U.S. securities also may be subject to negative fluctuations as a result of the above-mentioned factors.
+Revenues from trading non-U.S. securities also may be subject to negative fluctuations as a result of the previously mentioned factors.

-Employee misconduct, which is difficult to detect and deter, could harm us by impairing our ability to attract and retain clients and subject us to significant legal liability and reputational harm.
+Associate misconduct, which is difficult to detect and deter, could harm us by impairing our ability to attract and retain clients and subject us to significant legal liability and reputational harm.

-There is a risk that our employees could engage in misconduct that adversely affects our business.
+There is a risk that our associates could engage in misconduct that adversely affects our business.
 For example, our banking business often requires that we deal with confidential matters of great significance to our clients.
-If our associates were to improperly use or disclose confidential information provided by our clients, we could be subject to regulatory sanctions and suffer serious harm to our reputation, financial position, current client relationships, and ability to attract future clients.
-We are also subject to a number of obligations and standards arising from our asset management business and our authority over the assets managed by our asset management business.
+Our associates interact with clients, customers, and counterparties on an ongoing basis.
+All associates are expected to exhibit the behaviors and ethics that are reflected in our framework of principles, policies, and technology to protect both our own information as well as that of our clients.
+It is not possible to deter or prevent every instance of associate misconduct, and the precautions we take to prevent and detect this activity will likely not be effective in all cases.
+If our associates improperly use or disclose confidential information provided by our clients, we could be subject to future regulatory sanctions and suffer serious harm to our reputation, financial position, current client relationships, and ability to attract future clients.
+We are also subject to a number of obligations and standards arising from our asset management business and our authority over our assets under management.
 In addition, our financial advisors may act in a fiduciary capacity, providing financial planning, investment advice, and discretionary asset management.
 The violation of these obligations and standards by any of our associates would adversely affect our clients and us.
 It is not always possible to deter associate misconduct, and the precautions we take to detect and prevent this activity may not be effective.
-If our associates engage in misconduct, our business would be adversely
+If our associates engage in misconduct, our business would be adversely affected.

-A significant decline in our domestic client cash balances could negatively impact our net revenues and/or our ability to fund Stifel Bancorp's arowth.
+A significant decline in our domestic client cash balances could negatively impact our net revenues and/or our ability to fund Stifel Bancorp's growth.

 We rely heavily on bank deposits as a low-cost source of funding for Stifel Bancorp to extend loans to clients and purchase investment securities.
 Our bank deposits are primarily driven by our multi-bank sweep program in which clients' cash deposits in their brokerage accounts are swept into FDIC-insured interest-bearing accounts at our bank subsidiaries and various third-party banks.
-A significant reduction in our domestic clients' cash balances, a change in the allocation of that cash between our bank subsidiaries and third-party banks, or a transfer of cash away from our company, could impact our net revenues and our ability to fund our bank subsidiaries' growth.
+A significant reduction in our domestic clients' cash balances, a change in the allocation of that cash between our bank subsidiaries and third-party banks, or a transfer of cash away from our company, could significantly impact our ability to continue growing interest-earning assets and/or require us to use higher-cost deposit sources to grow interest-earning assets.